atodorov/atodorov.github.com/content/pages/pylint-workshop.markdown

 Target audience
 ---------------

-Developers who work with Python (and/or Django) and are fans of static analytic tools and/or QA engineers who work with the project source code directly!
+Developers who work with Python (and/or Django) and/or QA engineers who work with the project source code directly!
 In order to get the maximum of this workshop you need to have moderate skills in programming with Python!

 Technical requirements